biocore/emp/methods/methods_release2.md

 Two different workflows were used on GNPS [(http://gnps.ucsd.edu)](http://gnps.ucsd.edu):

 - Feature-Based Molecular Networking (FBMN): quantitative and accurate.
+	- The feature metadata master table for FBMN is available at

 - Classical Molecular Networking (CMN): qualitative and sensitive.
+ 	- The feature metadata master table for CMN is available at

 ##### 3.1.3.1 Feature Based Molecular Networking workflow